TurboWarp/docs/docs/website/unshared-projects.md

 **Updated May 27, 2022** - Loading unshared projects in TurboWarp, forkphorus, the packager, and other third-party will **PROBABLY** no longer be possible at some point in the future due to upcoming changes to the Scratch API that we do not have control over.

 :::caution
-Everything here is **speculation** based on open source developments.
-It's possible (but we think unlikely) that this is all a big misunderstanding.
+This section is **speculation** based on open source developments.
+It's possible (but we think unlikely) that we've misunderstood something.

 We ask that you don't go around saying things that will just scare people like "unshared project will not work by next week" (not proven) and instead link to this page.

 **We know nothing about what will happen "by next week" or at any time.
 Some versions of this document had some wording that could have been read like that.
 That was not the intended interpretation.**

-We will no longer provide time guesses beyond "in the future" because there is no way for us to predict that isn't just a blind guess.
+We no longer provide time guesses beyond "at some point in the future" because there is no way for us to predict that isn't a blind guess which helps no one.
 :::

 ### What's actually happening {#whats-happening}